stonepros/stone/doc/dev/developer_guide/running-tests-locally.rst

 How to run s3-tests locally
 ---------------------------

-RGW code can be tested by building Ceph locally from source, starting a vstart cluster, and running the "s3-tests" suite against it.
+RGW code can be tested by building Stone locally from source, starting a vstart cluster, and running the "s3-tests" suite against it.

 The following instructions should work on jewel and above.

-Step 1 - build Ceph
+Step 1 - build Stone
 ^^^^^^^^^^^^^^^^^^^

 Refer to :doc:`/install/build-ceph`.